 Overcoming theft by an employee is a process.
 It takes time.

 It takes courage to move on and move past it.
 But get this, courage is a muscle.
-And, the more you use that muscle, the stronger you get.
+And, the more you use that muscle, the stronger and wiser you’ll become in your business.

 Elbert and I have had our share of team member shenanigans and let me tell you, after 27 years in this business, we’re solid.
 Strong as a rock.
 And we have done all that we could to reassure our cleaning customers that they can trust us and our staff.

 So, once you have heard all details from your customer surrounding a possible theft from your employee, gather yourself.
-Seek legal advice if necessary at this point.
-Find out the current laws of letting your employee go.
+Seek legal advice if necessary.
+Find out the current laws of releasing your employee.
 Have an honest conversation with your team member and depending on the outcome, take action.
 Review your contracts and agreements.
 This pretty much is what to do when an employee steals from a customer.

 “On an important decision one rarely has 100% of the information needed for a good decision no matter how much one spends or how long one waits.
 And, if one waits too long, he has a different problem and has to start all over.
 This is the terrible dilemma of the hesitant decision maker.”
 Robert K. Greenleaf